The Astrology Section

 A Planetary Jigsaw - read about the remarkable connections in the astrological charts for all the important events surrounding the death of Queen Elizabeth II!

 For a list of Jonathon's astrological publications please click here

 To read about Jonathon's background in Astrology please click here

 For a description of charts and readings available please click here

 (Hopefully!) does what it says on the tin - a clear explanation of many of the words and phrases used in Traditional Astrology with diagrams to help.

 If you are new to astrology or need a refresher then this guide should help.
-(Hopefully) straightforward language which explains the role of the planets, the signs of the zodiac and how it all fits together.
+It explains, in straightforward language, the role of the planets, the signs of the zodiac, the houses and how they all fit together.

 There are many methods which can be used to forecast the possible future scenarios we encounter in our lives.
 This brief article deals with three of the most frequently used - transits, secondary progressions and the directed solar arc.